 Individual computers participating in the Internet are only the

 first metalevel of Internet interaction.
-The trails of browsing left by
+The trails of browsing

-other to organize consumer marketing campaigns
+compete with each other to organize consumer marketing campaigns

-in other sets of computers, or guide political messaging campaigns.
-Highly organized sets of computers create and/or
+in other sets of computers, or to guide political messaging campaigns.

+Sophisticated and well organized sets of computers create and/or

-exploit financial markets that affect the world banking system and therefore its economy.
-Massive
+exploit financial markets that affect the world banking system and

-unfriendly efforts by international bad-actors.
+foil unfriendly efforts by international bad-actors.
 Malware botnets

 form and are exploited by cyber-criminals in the cracks of the